Walter Mangold Language Scholarships

 - individual goals and motivation to study overseas;

 - capacity to benefit from the opportunity of language study overseas; &

-- potential to represent the humanitarian ideals and objectives of the Walter Mangold Trust Fund.
+- potential to represent the humanitarian ideals of the Walter Mangold Trust Fund.

 About the Walter Mangold Language Scholarships